Canon EOS 90D review: Introduction

 Canon EOS 90D review: Image quality

-At the time of testing the 90D offered the highest resolution of any APS-C camera on the market, with the move from 24.2-million-pixels to 32.5-million-pixels being quite a jump.
+The EOS 90D still offers the joint highest resolution of any APS-C camera on the market, alongside the Canon EOS M6 Mark II and EOS R7, with the move from 24.2-million-pixels to 32.5-million-pixels being quite a jump.
 Canon has once again opted to overlay the sensor with an optical low-pass filter to help keep moire and false colour artefacts under control.
 While this does come at the expense of some finer image detail, users will be enthralled by the quality of the 90D’s images when they’re inspected at high magnification.
 Sports and wildlife photographers will be especially grateful for the increased pixel count when they need to crop tightly.
 There’s excellent latitude when you’d like to return detail too.
 Raw files let you to pull back a lot of information from deep shadowed regions, which is great for times when you’d like to underexpose for high contrast scenes in order to prevent highlight detail blowing out and being lost.

 Canon EOS 90D Review: Resolution